Holly Willoughby: Gavin Plumb had ‘ultimate fantasy’ of abducting TV host, court told

 Holly Willoughby kidnap trial – live: Gavin Plumb spoke of ‘ultimate fantasy’ to abduct TV host, court told

-Security guard accused of plot to kidnap, rape and murder TV presenter
+Gavin Plumb is to reappear at Chelmsford Crown Court accused of plot to kidnap, rape and murder TV presenter on Tuesday

 A man accused of a plot to kidnap, rape and murder Holly Willoughby said “restraining and getting” the TV presenter was his “ultimate fantasy for way too long”, his trial has heard.